didark90/egf_station/README.md

 ## Source

-The source code of this program is available at:
+The original source code of this program is available at:

 https://directory.yvisherve.net/egf_station.zip